SAP/code-pal-for-abap/docs/checks/prefer-new-to-create-object.md

 ## Prefer New to Create Object

-### What is the Intent of the Check?
+### What is the intent of the check?

-Prefer `NEW` over `CREATE OBJECT` as it avoids needlessly longer statements.
+This check searches for `CREATE OBJECT` statements and reports a finding if the type of the instance being created is known statically.
+Static instance creation with the functional `NEW` constructor allows for inline declarations and more concise code.

 ### How to solve the issue?

-Preferably, use `NEW` for creating new objects/instances.
+Use `NEW` to create instances of objects when the type is known statically.
 ### What to do in case of exception?

 In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC PREF_NEW`: